aws-samples/serverless-hotdog-detector/README.md

 # Serverless Hotdog Detector

-This example shows you how to build a [serverless](https://aws.amazon.com/serverless/#getstarted) hotdog detecting chat app on AWS using [Amazon API Gateway](https://aws.amazon.com/api-gateway/), [AWS Lambda](https://aws.amazon.com/lambda/), and [Amazon Rekognition](https://aws.amazon.com/rekognition/).
+This example shows you how to build a [serverless](https://aws.amazon.com/serverless/#getstarted) [hotdog detecting app](https://www.youtube.com/watch?v=ACmydtFDTGs) on AWS using [Amazon API Gateway](https://aws.amazon.com/api-gateway/), [AWS Lambda](https://aws.amazon.com/lambda/), and [Amazon Rekognition](https://aws.amazon.com/rekognition/).

-This example is intended to integrate with [Slack](https://slack.com/), but could also be modified to work with other popular chat apps such as [Facebook Messenger](https://www.messenger.com/).
+This example is intended to integrate with [Slack](https://slack.com/) as the application frontend but could easily be modified to work with your own web or mobile application frontend.

 This repository contains sample code the Lambda function depicted in the diagram below as well as an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template for creating the function and related resources.